Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 Additionally, pineapples contain the digestive enzyme bromelain.
 Bromelain may aid dogs with digestion, reduce inflammation, and improve gut health and absorption of nutrients.

-So pineapples can be a tasty and healthy snack for dogs.
+So, pineapples can be a tasty and healthy snack for dogs.
 However, moderation is key, as too much pineapple can cause issues.

 With proper preparation and limits on portion sizes, fresh or frozen pineapple chunks can be a safe, nutritious snack for dogs as part of a balanced diet.
 Talk with your veterinarian if you have any concerns.